 Banco de la República Oriental del San Isabel : The Banco Republica is a state-owned banking institution that plays an important and dominant role in the lending and investment of currency in the San Isabel markets.
 It also operates a series of automated teller machines, known as “Banred”.

-BQB Líneas Aéreas : With the failure of Pacuna Airlines in 3019, BQB Airlines is now the defacto national airline of San Isabel.
-Operating a fleet of short-run and medium-run airplanes, the company fleet includes only five planes, though it is acquiring the assets of Pacuna, and operates flights to San Marcos, Delancourt and Sangria.
+BQB Líneas Aéreas : With the failure of Pacuna Airlines in 3019, BQB Airlines became the defacto national airline of San Isabel.
+Operating a fleet of short-run and medium-run airplanes, the company fleet included only five (5) ancient planes, though it acquired the assets of Pacuna, and operated flights to San Marcos, Delancourt and Sangria.
 The company no longer exists.

-Buquebus : A joint San Isabel-San Marcos company that operates a fast ferry service of passenger WIGEs from Montevideo to its recent holdings in Islas Brasilera.
+Buquebus : A joint San Isabel/San Marcos company that operated a fast ferry service of heavy passenger WIGEs from Montevideo to its recent holdings in Islas Brasilera.
 In addition, the company operates a fleet of bus coaches to all major towns in the nation.
-The company also owns BQB Líneas Aéreas (see above).
+The company also owned BQB Líneas Aéreas.

-Canal 10 : Founded originally as a radio broadcaster in 2956, the company improved its equipment and became a tele-broadcaster in 2963, the first in the nation.
-It has become famous for its holo-novels and often re-broadcasts productions from RCN Television.
+Canal 10 : Founded originally as a radio broadcaster in 2956, the company improved its equipment and became a holo-broadcaster in 2963, the first in the nation.
+It has become famous for its holo-novels and often re-broadcasts productions from RCN Television in Sangria.
 It’s daytime production of holo-novellas is particularly popular, though its news broadcasts are not well-respected.

 Cementos Artigas : Cementos Artigas was once a part of state-owned ANCAP, but has been a private company since 2998.
 Its activity focuses on the production, grinding and commercialization of cement and concrete.
 It has a cement factory in the town of Minas, a grinding facility in Sayago and four strategically-located concrete production plants around San Isabel.